maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-1__passage-1.md

 "Finally, explain the breakthrough: 'This great **technical** achievement led to the first deep-level electric railway.
 By 1907, the heart of London's **tube** network was **in place**.'"

-"Then, create a compact review screen.
+"Then, create a review screen.
 Arrange the 17 words in two columns to save space, showing only the word and its synonyms.
 For example: `word —— synonyms`."

 "End with a forward-thinking question: 'The electric **motor** was a key innovation.
 What modern **technical** achievement do you think is changing transportation today?'"